A guesthouse with character

 From a deaconess home to a guesthouse

-Haraldsplass Guest House was completed in 1955 and was built in keeping with the deaconess tradition’s strong emphasis on care, community, and hospitality.
+Haraldsplass Gjestehus was completed in 1955, built in keeping with the deaconess tradition’s strong emphasis on care, community, and hospitality.

 At that time, the building housed 22 apartments for the sisters, apartments for the matron and the caretaker, as well as a few rooms for sisters in service.
 The home also had a dining room adjacent to the kitchen, as well as a cozy lounge.

-She played a key role in the purchase of the 45-acre Mohns Farm and Country House estate in Haraldsplass in 1924.
+Regine played a key role in the purchase of the 45-acre Mohns Farm at Haraldsplass in 1924.

-The architecture, designed by Per Grieg, still exudes functionality and dignity—qualities that continue to define the guesthouse today
+The architecture, designed by Per Grieg, is characterized by functionality and dignity— qualities that still define the guesthouse today.